Nuclear power in Finland: Sixth reactor

 On 21 April 2010, the Government of Finland decided to grant permits for construction of the sixth and seventh commercial reactors to Teollisuuden Voima and Fennovoima, a joint venture between RAOS Voima Oy, a subsidiary of Rusatom, and SF energy, a consortium of Finnish industrial companies.
 The application by Fortum to build a new reactor at Loviisa was declined.
 The Finnish Parliament approved the building permits on 1 July 2010.

 As in 2002, the Green League was principally opposed to nuclear power and represented in the coalition government, holding the positions of the Minister of Justice and the Minister of Labour.
-This time the party had publicly stated before the 2007 parliamentary elections that it would not leave a coalition it had agreed to join, even if the other parties in that coalition decided to license further reactors.
+This time the party had publicly stated before the parliamentary election in March 2007 that it would not leave a coalition it had agreed to join, even if the other parties in that coalition decided to license further reactors.
 The party viewed the 2002 decision to expand nuclear power with several new reactors as the principal one, and the 2010 decision as simply a question of which operators to grant the permits to.
 The Green League voted against all new permits in the cabinet, and lost the vote.

 In October 2011, Fennovoima announced that it had chosen Pyhäjoki, in northern Finland, as the site for the country's third nuclear power plant.
+The project was delayed by several years.

+On 24 February 2022, Russian forces, acting on orders from President Putin, have begun a major war of aggression against Ukraine in violation of international law.

-The project was delayed by several years, and in May 2022, Fennovoima terminated its contract with Rosatom to build the power plant.
+In May 2022, Fennovoima terminated its contract with Rosatom to build the power plant.
+In April 2026, it was announced that the Finnish real estate investment company Trevian would purchase a former nuclear power plant site from Fennovoima, and an American nuclear power company Westinghouse Electric Company would then design and build a nuclear power plant in Pyhäjoki.

 On 25 September 2014 after TVO's repeated delays in building the third reactor and its failure to begin work on the fourth reactor in time, the government refused TVO's application for a further extension to the permit for the fourth reactor.
-For not seeking building permission by June 2015 for the fourth Olkiluoto reactor, TVO's permit granted in 2010 is terminated.
+For not seeking building permission by June 2015 for the fourth Olkiluoto reactor, TVO's permit granted in 2010 was terminated.

-According to Taloustutkimus support of Fennovoima nuclear power was 26% among Finnish citizens in March 2017.
+In March 2017, support of Fennovoima nuclear power was 26% among Finnish citizens, according to Taloustutkimus.